| Allaire State Park

 sites with fire rings and picnic tables.
 Flush toilets and

 Shelters: Six shelters.
 Cabin-like structures with wood stove for heat and two double-deck bunks, which sleep up to four people.
 Each site includes a fire ring and picnic table.
 Accessible to persons with disabilities.
-Shelters open February 1st til Dec 31st.
-New Jersey Residents:
+Open February 1 to December 31.
+Fee: NJ Resident

 $48 per night;